 When will the tree be ready?

 The Conservancy is currently performing a tree inventory and will be providing a new selection of available trees in the coming weeks.
-Greg and Shun will be able to pick from four or five options and locations.
+Greg will be able to pick a tree for Shun from a few options and locations.

 How will the money get to the Emerald Necklace Conservancy?